apache/nuttx/configs/sama5d3-xplained/README.txt

       CONFIG_SAMA5D3XPLAINED_AT25_AUTOMOUNT=y         : Mounts AT25 for NSH
       CONFIG_SAMA5D3XPLAINED_AT25_FTL=y               : Create block driver for FAT

-  NOTE that you must close JP6 in order to enable the AT25 FLASH chip select.
+  NOTE: that you must close JP6 in order to enable the AT25 FLASH chip select.

   You can then format the AT25 FLASH for a FAT file system and mount the file system at /mnt/at25 using these NSH commands: